Cynthia Minh, Disability Alliance BC

 The DTC was designed in recognition of the higher costs of living that many Canadians with disabilities face.
 As a non-refundable tax credit, it reduces the amount of taxes that working individuals or their caregivers owe.
 Over the years, new legislation and changes in policy have connected the DTC to additional benefits that can help support even those without a taxable income.

-Most recently, as part of its COVID-19 relief plan, the Federal Government announced that it will provide a one-time $600 payment to people with disabilities who have the DTC or other federal disability supports.
+Most recently, as part of its COVID-19 relief plan, the Federal Government announced that it will provide a one-time payment of up to $600 to people with disabilities who have the DTC or other federal disability supports.
 This announcement highlights the DTC as one of the primary ways the Federal Government recognizes disabled populations in Canada.
 However, for many in the disability community, this announcement is the first time they are hearing about the credit.

 The continued lack of awareness about the DTC and its benefits is due, in part, to the shortcomings of its design.
 Eligibility for the credit does not adequately capture all Canadians with disabilities who need support.
 For those relying on provincial disability supports including PWD, AISH, or ODSP, the non-refundable nature of the credit does little to defray extraordinary costs.